DaveMielke/NBP/b2g/doc/UserInterface/ScreenDescriptions/home.rst

 Press Back to close an opened folder without launching an app within it.

-In addition to the labels for the shrotcuts that it contains, an opened folder also has an input area that contains its current name.
+In addition to the labels for the shrotcuts that it contains, an opened folder also has an input area (see `Input Areas`_) that contains its current name.
 Editing the text within this area renames the folder.
 A newly created folder has no name.